zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ## Vehicle Physics

-### LandVehicle Max Tread Width
-- Description: Max width the treads can expand to.
-Lower values will let you make motor bikes.
-This affects all vehicles.
-In future version there will be an individual config setting.
-- Default Value: 8

-### SwivelsCanSyncOnAllClients
-- Description: Allow swivels to sync on all clients.
-Instead of using ChildSync properties which can be a bit laggy.
-- Default Value: True

-### LandVehicle Max Tread Length
-- Description: Max length the treads can expand to.
-In future version there will be an individual config setting.
-- Default Value: 20

 ### Vehicle CenterOfMassOffset
 - Description: Offset the center of mass by a percentage of vehicle total height.
 Should always be a positive number.
 Higher values will make the vehicle more sturdy as it will pivot lower.
 Too high a value will make the ship behave weirdly possibly flipping.
 0 will be the center of all colliders within the physics of the vehicle.
 100% will be 50% lower than the vehicle's collider.
 50% will be the very bottom of the vehicle's collider.
-In future version there will be an individual config setting.
+This is just a default.
+Any vehicle can be configured directly via config menu.
 - Default Value: 0.65

 ### flightDamping_3.4.3